 Here’s an interesting follow-up to last weeks post on training to failure.
 So far we’ve covered sets to fail versus proximity from failure and what that means for fatigue.
 What we haven’t explored yet are the effects under different loads.

-Vieira, et al. (2019) found that lifting to failure vs almost failure is equally effective for increasing strength in trained subjects, but training to failure accumulates more fatigue.
+Vieira, et al (2019) (1.) found that lifting to failure vs almost failure is equally effective for increasing strength in trained subjects.
+But, training to failure accumulates more fatigue.

 These findings have been consistent across previous research however, what we should add is that this effect is specific to the load and rep ranges used.

-For example, data from a 2011 study (1.) showed that when training with heavy loads to failure, fatigue is higher than when not training to failure, but…
+For example, data from a 2011 study (2.) showed that when training with heavy loads to failure, fatigue is higher than when not training to failure.

 In fact, training with heavier loads (5RM) to failure caused the same or less fatigue than training with light to moderate loads for higher rep ranges with reps to spare.